e-erfani/Fraud-Detection/README.md

 - Resampling the data (oversampling, undersampling, SMOTE, ...)
 - Changing the MLAs

-This dataset is available by Kaggle.
+This dataset is available via Kaggle.
 I studied the data, performed an exploratory data analysis, used multiple resampling methods, and developed various MLAs.